jwnichols3/aws-immersion-ml-public/labs/kubeflow/README.md

 ```

-Create an S3 bucket to store training data: (Replace prefix with a unique value, e.g. you user id)
+Create an S3 bucket to store training data: (Replace {prefix} with a unique value, e.g. you user id + date)

 ```
 export S3_BUCKET={prefix}-sfdc-kf-workshop-data